efriel94/fhe_stuff/README.md

 # Learning with Errors Python
-Public Key Encryption implementation based on Learning with Errors in Python
+Public Key Encryption implementation based on Learning with Errors in Python.